quantopian/coal-mine/README.md

 Timestamps returned by API are always UTC.

-### Create brick
+### Create watcher

-Endpoint: /nights-watch/v1/brick/create
+Endpoint: /nights-watch/v1/watcher/create

 Side effects:

-Adds brick to database.
-Creates history record at current time with "Brick created" as its comment.
+Adds watcher to database.
+Creates history record at current time with "Watcher created" as its comment.
 Sets deadline to current time plus periodicity, unless "paused" was specified.

 Required parameters: